pulumi/pulumi-hugo/themes/default/content/blog/api-gateway-to-eventbridge/index.md

 Now let's have a look at what it'd be like to build it with Pulumi.
 We won't build _everything_ in this diagram --- things like writing to the database or messaging Slack are left for you to explore --- but we will build enough to give you clear picture and a working example of how to connect all of these parts into a working application.
 Specifically:

 * an API Gateway [instance](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html) to act as a container for your public API, along with a [_stage_](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-stages.html) and a [_route_](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-routes.html) to handle inbound HTTP requests;
-* an EventBridge [integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations.html) (comprised of an EventBus and EventRule) to handle notifications from API Gateway, and finally;
+* an EventBridge [integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations.html) (comprised of an EventBus and EventRule) to handle notifications from API Gateway; and finally
 * one or more Lambda functions to be invoked in response to event-rule matches.

 Let's get started.